San Francisco, Antioquia

 San Francisco is a town and municipality in Antioquia Department, Colombia.
-Part of the subregion of Eastern Antioquia.
+It is part of the subregion of Eastern Antioquia.
+In 2015, the population comprised 5,318 people.

 History

 San Francisco was previously known as El Morrón.

 It was founded in 1830 as part of the municipality of Cocorná.
 In February 1986 was established as a municipality with the name of San Francisco, in memory of Saint Francis of Assisi.

 Climate

 San Francisco has a tropical rainforest climate (Af).
 It has very heavy rainfall year-round.